 Choosing the best shampoo for your dog

-In that case, your veterinarian may recommend a prescription shampoo that is specifically formulated to treat or prevent skin disease.
-For most healthy dogs, however, any over-the-counter dog shampoo can be a good option for routine bathing.
+In that case, your veterinarian may recommend a prescription shampoo that is specifically formulated to treat or prevent that skin disease.
+However, for most healthy dogs, any over-the-counter dog shampoo can be a good option for routine bathing.

 Dog bathing tips